KyronTeves/eeg-training/README.md

 - Check that `pylsl` is installed and stream name matches config
 - For model errors, retrain using `train_eeg_model.py` and check data quality
 - For performance issues, adjust window size, batch size, or confidence threshold in config

-## License

-See `LICENSE.TXT` for details.
-Portions of this project are released under Creative Commons Zero 1.0 (CC0) and Apache 2.0, as described in `EEGModels.py`.

 ## References